tanyasri02/tanyasri02/README.md

 ## I'm a Student, Data Structure enthusiast and learner!

-- 🔭 I’m currently working to improve on [Data Structure][DataStructure]!
+- 🔭 I’m currently working to improve on DATA STRUCTURE!!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Become a problem solver